 Müller, C.P., 2018.
 Animal models of psychoactive drug use and addiction–present problems and future needs for translational approaches.
 Behavioral brain research, 352, pp.109-115.

 Neelakantan, L., Hetrick, S. and Michelson, D., 2018.
-Users’ experiences of trauma-focused cognitive behavioral therapy for children and adolescents: a systematic review and meta-synthesis of qualitative research.
+Users’ experiences of trauma-focused cognitive behavioural therapy for children and adolescents: a systematic review and meta-synthesis of qualitative research.
 European child & adolescent psychiatry, pp.1-21.

 Nurius, P.S., Green, S., Logan-Greene, P. and Borja, S., 2015.
 Life-course pathways of adverse childhood experiences toward adult psychological well-being: A stress process analysis.
 Child abuse & neglect, 45, pp.143-153.